securing/midsummer/06_Popiel/README.md

 Let's start by making sure we have appropriate cookies inside Postman.
 In my case, I have decided to use Twardowski's account to carry out the attack.

-We will begin by sending the same request to register a new client, only difference being we are logged in as Twardowski this time:
+We will begin by sending the same request to register a new client, the only difference being that we will use Twardowski’s cookies:

 <details>
-<summary>View HTTP Request</summary>
+<summary>View HTTP request</summary>

 ```HTTP
 POST /apps/oauth2/clients HTTP/1.1